josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/03-Data_Manager/_micro_lessons/04-Spatial_Grid_Index/README.md

-# Module 04 — Spatial Grid Index
+# Assignments Completed for Module 04 — Spatial Grid Index

 Replace the linear feature scan with a grid-based spatial index.
 Instead of checking every feature on every pan, pre-bucket features into geographic cells and query only the cells the viewport touches.